 The cost of installing gas heaters is high because they need a centralized furnace with flue outlets.
 However, electric heaters are way cheaper to install.

 When it comes to operational costs, gas heaters produce more heat than electric heaters in the same amount of time.
 That means gas heaters have lower operational costs because gas is cheaper than electricity.

 Features to Consider when Choosing an Energy-Efficient Space Heater

 Space heaters tend to differ in so many ways.
-Therefore, it’s essential to understand some of the features you need to keep an eye on to ensure you find the right unit for your needs.
+Therefore, it’s essential to understand some of the features you need to keep an eye on to ensure you find the right large room space heater for your needs.
 Below are some of the top features to consider when choosing an energy-efficient space heater.

-- Thermostat: It’s crucial to have a heater with a built-in thermostat.
+- Thermostat: It’s crucial to have a heater with a built-in thermostat control.
 That’s because this will help you adjust the room temperature to your liking.
-Once you set the thermostat to your desired temperature, the heater will strive to maintain it.
+Once you set the thermostat to your desired temperature, the space heater will strive to maintain it.

 - Size: Size essentially means the amount of space the heater can heat adequately.
 First, you need to measure the room you want to heat to choose a heater that can comfortably heat it.
 Check for factors like your ceiling height and quality of insulation.

 - Timer: It’s also important to look for a space heater with a timer.
 The timer will help you set the heater to run for a specific amount of time, like 5 hours or more.
 Once the period ends, the heater will automatically shut off, keeping you safe.

 - Noise: All heaters have different noise levels.
 Even silent energy efficient space heaters tend to produce a bit of noise.
 What you need to avoid is rumbling noises.
 Therefore, you need to choose a heater that doesn’t produce much noise.